Maphinn/Gatekeeper/README.md

 - [x] Add config file support
 - [x] Debug print
 - [x] Service functionality and how to enable
-- [ ] Rewrite argparse to support overloading and or substituting the config file
+- [x] Rewrite argparse to support overloading and or substituting the config file
 - [x] Add logging capabilties
 - [x] Catch sigint
+- [ ] Rewrite the README file with the correct instructions
+- [ ] Clean up code, debug functionality and logging messages

+### Future todo?
 - [ ] Add sender addr to sercret hash as salt to prevent replay attacks in small time window?
-- [ ] Rewrite the README file with the correct instructions
+- [ ] Add a close the gate message payload for the client?